-Auditions and portfolio reviews will be held January 12 and January 19, 2019.
-Adjudication Snow Day will be January 26th.
-All applicants will be notified of their assigned date and time through the mail sent by Wednesday, December 28, 2018.
-This schedule will also be available through the local gifted program administrator’s office after January 2, 2019.
+Auditions and portfolio reviews will be held January 14 and January 21, 2023.
+All applicants will be notified of their assigned date and time through the mail sent by Thursday, December 29, 2022.
+This schedule will also be available through the local gifted program administrator’s office after January 2, 2023.
 In addition to the audition or portfolio review, an interview session with the applicant and at least one parent or guardian will be required.
 The parent or guardian will wait in the cafeteria during the student’s audition/portfolio review.
 Audition and portfolio review criteria are specified in this application packet.

 Applicants with conflicts should contact their local gifted program administrator’s office as soon as possible.
 Emergencies (sickness, etc.) must be reported to the local office no later than the Monday morning following the scheduled adjudication for make-up to be considered.

 HOW ARE APPLICANTS SELECTED?

 A regional committee composed of educators and other persons skilled in technology and the arts from each participating school division will evaluate all applications.
 The regional committee will rank the applicants by focus area.
 Local school divisions will select the most outstanding applicants based on the ranking by focus area, and the number of slots available in each focus area.
 Notification of admissions status will be sent to all applicants on March 10, 2023.
 Each division will maintain an alternate list for openings that may become available after the initial selection.
 The division reserves the right to review an applicant’s current transcript before offering admission.